 Average speed cameras are permanent speed cameras installed at two points on a motorway that monitors the average speed of motorists by how long it takes them to get to the second camera.
 They are currently in use in the Dublin Port Tunnel (limit of 80km/h).
 If a driver reaches the second point too soon, a record of the speed violation is auto-generated and sent to the Gardaí, where it’s treated the same way as a speed van image.

 There is also a pilot run of average speed cameras on the M7 in Tipperary, between J26 Nenagh West and J27 Birdhill (limit of 120km/h).
 These are currently in a testing phase.

 What does a variable speed limit mean on a motorway?

 A variable speed limit means the speed limit of the motorway, or even of an individual lane, can be changed depending on the road conditions and traffic congestion.
-The live speed limit is displayed on electronic overhead signs.
-This means that in heavy rain, for example, the speed limit can be reduced.
-We don’t have these on Irish motorways yet, but there are plans to introduce it on stretches of the M50 in the near future.
+When there is an incident, heavy traffic or bad weather, the speed limit can be reduced.
+The new speed limit is displayed on electronic overhead signs, and that remains active until you pass another sign with a different limit, or until the signs are switched off.

 What vehicles and drivers are allowed and prohibited on Irish motorways?